 Crossing Running Water

-Crossing running water is a remedy against supernatural entities.
-According to widespread folklore beliefs, water is pure and holy and will reject the unholy.
-A person threatened or pursued by ghosts, fairies, demons, witches, vampires, and so forth can halt them in their tracks by crossing running water.
+Crossing running water has long been regarded as a powerful remedy against supernatural entities.
+In widespread folklore, water is believed to be pure and holy — a living force that rejects what is unclean, cursed, or “unholy.”
+For that reason, a person threatened or pursued by ghosts, fairies, demons, witches, vampires, or other malevolent beings was said to be able to halt them simply by crossing running water.

 SEE ALSO: